Mixed by Madoka | 188 Minutes

 The first hour is deeply focused, often painted in darker tones with submerged vocal highlights.
-Room really takes its time getting started, but that is intentional due to its overall length.
+Second really takes its time getting started, but that is intentional due to its overall length.
 I had the general idea for the arrangement of the first hour nearly set in my mind from the minute I picked up all the respective tunes.
 At that moment, I felt compelled to commit my concept to a recording.
 I am glad I did.
 I feel the result is awesome.

 The second hour morphs into a harder sound.
 The groove around 96 minutes really sums up the middle act, Chris Liebing’s tunes are just so strong.
 His track “C” is such a stand-out cut, as expected.
 I included some Trevor Rockliffe tracks in this mix simply because I have a ton of funky Techno in my collection, but rarely get to explore that sound fully in a DJ set.
 Again, I think the songs fit the mix perfectly.